 We assure them that’s okay with us, and then we get down to the business of professional coaching…

-One of our toughest cases was a writer who’d won every award in two industries – Emmys and Effies (in the television industry), One Show, Clio, and Aurora Awards in advertising (she has given us permission to tell this story).
+One of our toughest cases was a writer who’d won every award in two industries – Emmys and Effies (in the television industry), One Show, Clio, and Aurora Awards in advertising (she has permitted us to tell this story).
 But along the way she’d left a trail of bad feelings, lost business, and a lengthening resume.
 She told us once about a conversation she’d had with a former boss.

 “No one wants to work with me,” she told him.